 North Esk catchment over the next few days.

 No further flooding is expected in the St Patricks River.

 Upper North Esk River:

 No further flooding is expected in the Upper North Esk River.

 Lower North Esk River around Corra Linn:

-Minor flooding is no longer expected in the Lower North Esk River around Corra
+No further flooding is expected in the Lower North Esk River around Corra Linn.

-The North Esk River at Corra Linn is currently at 2.17 metres and steady.
-The
+The North Esk River at Corra Linn peaked at 3.12 metres around 08:40 pm Sunday

 Flood Safety Advice:

 For emergency assistance call the SES on telephone number 132 500.